jhenkins/openvpn-manage/README.md

 * Make it possible to run this on *BSD
 * Do something more useful with the client-config-dir feature (routes, static IP allocations, etc.)

+## Dependencies:

+* A platform supported by OpenVPN and BASH
+* A recent version of easy-rsa